What Happens When Your Doctor Doesn't Take Your Insurance Anymore

 Consider the following:

-- If you have a doctor you like (love), make every effort to keep him by choosing a Healthcare Plan which he accepts and has had good results with.
+- If you have a doctor you like (or love), make every effort to keep him by choosing a Healthcare Plan that he accepts that has a large number of patient subscribers.
 Don't let your present Plan have more leverage over you by telling you that you have to accept their physician choice for you.
-Choose an insurance company from your doctor's list OR choose a new doctor from their provider list.

-- You have many choices in health insurance companies, just like you do with doctors.
-Remember: You can't talk to an insurance company.
+- Keep in mind that you cannot talk to an insurance company.
 You can talk to your doctor.

-- Keep an eye on the payments your Plan makes on your behalf and how much you have to contribute to the cost.
+- Keep an eye on the payments that your Plan makes on your behalf and how much you have to contribute to the cost.
+Decide if your co-pays are acceptable to you.

 - Talk to other patients in the waiting room.
-You'd be surprised at how much people will share with you when they like their doctor and also when they hate their doctor!
-Ask about their Healthcare Plan, see how they feel about their Plan, coverage and premiums, if any.
+You'll be surprised how much people will share with you when they like their doctor and also when they hate their doctor!
+Ask about their Healthcare Plan, see how they feel about their Plan, coverage, and premiums if any.

-- You can keep your plan from year to year without shopping for a new plan as long as its coverage is suitable to you.
+- You can keep your plan from year to year without shopping for a new plan as long as the coverage is acceptable to you.

-- Usually something changes each year -- copays, level of care, plan coverage, doctor participation.
-It is a good idea to keep up to date on what the new plans are offering by taking a look on their websites each enrollment period.
-That way you will know if your Healthcare Plan is a good fit for you.
+- Usually something changes on a plan each year.
+It might be the patient's co-pays, the referral process, physicians adding to dropping from the Plan.
+It is a good idea to keep up to date on what the other plans are offering by taking a look at their websites during each enrollment period.
+That way you will know if your Healthcare Plan continues to be a good fit for you.

 What Is Your Decision?

-If you receive a letter from your insurance company like Mary Spivak did and like her doctor did, what will be your decision?
+If you receive a letter from your insurance company as Mary Spivak did and like her doctor did, what will be your decision?
+Your comments are welcome.

 Thank you for reading and I hope I have enlightened you about your choices.